Amanita Muscaria & Muscimol: Research & Studies

 Muscimol and neuropathic pain (Ramawad et al., 2023 — systematic review)

 A 2023 systematic review of 22 studies found muscimol effective at reducing neuropathic pain, with effects appearing within 15 minutes and lasting at least three hours.
-The authors suggest muscimol’s selective binding to GABAa receptor subtypes may offer a pathway for targeted pain therapy with fewer side effects than existing pharmaceutical options.
+The authors suggest muscimol’s selective binding to GABAa receptor may offer a pathway for targeted pain therapy with fewer side effects than existing pharmaceutical options.

 Amanita polysaccharides and inflammatory pain (Ruthes et al., 2013 — Carbohydrate Polymers)